logos-blockchain/logos-blockchain-testing/book/src/chaos.md

 # Chaos Workloads

+> **When should I read this?** You don't need chaos testing to be productive with the framework.
+Focus on basic scenarios first—chaos is for resilience validation and operational readiness drills once your core tests are stable.

 Chaos in the framework uses node control to introduce failures and validate recovery.
 The built-in restart workload lives in `testing_framework_workflows::workloads::chaos::RandomRestartWorkload`.